Get insider access

 We've recently launched Dehumidifiers!
 Read our R&D Article to learn more.

-The 4 Best Dehumidifiers For Basements - Summer 2024 Reviews
+The 4 Best Dehumidifiers For Basements - Fall 2024

 Best Dehumidifiers For Basements

 A dehumidifier can help clear out moisture in any room in your home, but basements are likely to benefit most from this device, as they can get pretty damp.
 A couple of features make or break a dehumidifier for basement use.
-Good dehumidification capacity is a must, as is a wide range of fan speed settings; the optimal fan speed to effectively clear out moisture can depend on a wide range of environmental factors, and a fan speed that might work well in one room won't necessarily work well in the other.
-You can read about our findings here if you'd like to see a more in-depth examination of how your dehumidifier's fan speed can impact its ability to pull moisture from the air.
+Good dehumidification capacity is a must, as is a wide range of fan speed settings.
+The optimal fan speed to effectively clear out moisture depends on a wide range of environmental factors, and a fan speed that might work well in one room won't necessarily work well in the other.
+Read about our findings if you'd like to see a more in-depth examination of how your dehumidifier's fan speed can impact its ability to pull moisture from the air.
 Drain pumps are another helpful addition, as they allow the dehumidifier to pour any accumulated moisture into a faraway floor drain or sink on a tall vanity.

-We've tested 20 dehumidifiers, and below are our recommendations for the best for basement use among those that we've tested, based on their price, capacity, and feature sets.
+We've tested 20 dehumidifiers, and below are our recommendations for the best for basement use.
+We make our picks based on their dehumidification performance, price, and feature sets.
+For more options, check out our recommendations for the best dehumidifiers.

 1. Best Dehumidifier For Basements

-With all that said, it's worth noting that this dehumidifier makes quite a bit of noise at its highest fan speed and produces a fair amount of heat, so you might want to keep it far away if you use it in a finished basement where you watch TV or entertain guests.
-While this dehumidifier isn't the largest 50-pint model on the market, you can take a look at the Midea MAD50PS1QWT if you want something with the same capacity that's a little smaller, thanks to its space-saving collapsible design.
+With all that said, it's worth noting that this dehumidifier makes a lot of noise at its highest fan speed and produces a fair amount of heat, so you might want to keep it far away if you use it in a finished basement where you watch TV or entertain guests.
+While this dehumidifier isn't the largest 50-pint model on the market, you can look at the Midea MAD50PS1QWT if you want something a little smaller but with the same capacity.
 Just be aware that it's even noisier than the Frigidaire and generates more heat.

 See our review